 Admission to the Dental Hygiene program is very competitive.
 Selection is determined by a cumulative point system that is based upon high school level prerequisite courses and grades, college courses and grades (only those courses required in the dental hygiene program), and the NLN score.
+Special attention is paid to grades in Anatomy & Physiology courses and Microbiology.
 It is highly recommended that applicants complete as many of the General Education courses (non-dental hygiene courses) as possible prior to application to the program.
 This will enhance the application for admission as well as lighten the academic load.
 These courses can be taken at NHTI through the General Studies program.
 Once in the General Studies program, students should consult that program's department head regarding course selection.
-Request for consideration for the Dental Hygiene program should be made through the Admissions Office during the Fall semester.
+Requests for consideration for the Dental Hygiene program should be made through the Admissions Office during the Fall semester.